 Czech Christmas Eve and Christmas are celebrated on December 24th and 25th, respectively.
-While this special holiday is celebrated with family, visitors to the Czech Republic can also enjoy public Christmas festivities, like the the Christmas tree in Old Town Prague and the famous Prague Christmas Market.
+While this special holiday is celebrated with family, visitors to the Czech Republic can also enjoy public Christmas festivities, like the Christmas tree in Old Town Prague and the famous Prague Christmas Market.

 Visitors to Prague can enjoy live nativity scenes, ice skating, and other Czech Christmas traditions if they visit prior to or during this holiday.

 Before Christmas, live carp are available for purchase.
 This Czech Christmas tradition is one that the visitor will certainly notice, even if he or she can't take one of the fish home and cook it!